Joe45M/saturn/README.md

 Type: `Object` `Saturn`

-Used to clear any lingering paramaters in the query engine from previous queries.
+Used to clear any lingering parameters in the query engine from previous queries.
 It is important to **use this method before setting up queries** to prevent any strange or unexpected results.

 #### limit